keepassxreboot/keepassxc-org/blog/_posts/2018-02-24-pwned-database.md

     (stop using them!)

 The second point probably needs a little explanation.
-When you create an account at an online service, your password isn't stored in plain text.
+When you create an account at an online service, your password (hopefully) isn't stored in plain text.
 Instead, a hash function is run on it (hopefully one that is slow) to create a fixed-length representation of your password.
 This representation is always the same for the same input password.
 To make it impossible to pre-calculate a large number of hashes and compare them, a so-called salt is added to the password before hashing, which is stored in plaintext